malcheyne/final_project/README.md

 # Scottish Stroke Statistics

 Gave a presentation and report using PHS data for Strokes in Scotland between 2009/10 and 2018/19 financial years.
-Below is a copy of the presentation, the report is in the next folder.
+Below is a copy of the presentation, the report is in the Scottish Stroke Statistics folder.

 ![](images/readme_images/scottish_stroke_statistics.png)